Ayut0/nodejs_typescript/README.md

 # nodejs_typescript
-Basic fundamentl about RestAPI with TypeScript
+Basic fundamental about RestAPI with TypeScript